How to Market a Restaurant, Cafe, Coffee Shop, Tearoom, Winebar, Pub, or Pizza Place in 2019

 Marketing isn’t difficult.
 It needn’t cost a fortune.
 But if you are going to learn how to market your restaurant you will need to learn a few simple marketing strategies and techniques ……… just like the Top Ten Restaurant Marketing Strategies listed below.

-1. Location is important and it is often said that the three most important things about your business are location, location, location; and there is some truth in it but …….. being able to find your restaurant and being able to park is just as important.
+1. Location is important and it is often said that the three most important things about your business are location, location, location; and there is some truth in it, but as well as knowing how to market a restaurant locally …….. being able to find your restaurant and being able to park is just as important.

 You need to ensure that you use marketing strategies that include all the usual marketing techniques and a few extra.